KJ002/KJ002/README.md

 Hey!
-I'm KJ and i've been sleeping and programming a lot recently, I tend to do a lot of this.
-I am currently in school and program in my free time.
+I'm James and I am currently in school, program in my free time.
 I often write Python or C++ although I like to change it up sometimes and try out new things.

 ----